 The Port Environment Centre is a community driven organisation and ‘gathering place’ that supports the community in living sustainably, valuing, caring for, learning about and enjoying the experience of the natural coastal, marine and estuarine environment.

-The Port Environment Centre was established with funding from the Adelaide and Mount Lofty Ranges Natural Resources Management (AMLR NRM) Board and initially hosted by Keep South Australia Beautiful Incorporated (KESAB) and opened in March 2019.
+The Port Environment Centre opened in March 2019.
+The centre was established with funding from the Adelaide and Mount Lofty Ranges Natural Resources Management (AMLR NRM) Board and initially hosted by Keep South Australia Beautiful Incorporated (KESAB).

-In April 2020, Port Environment Centre became incorporated and from 1 July 2020 now operate independently with funding from Green Adelaide (formerly AMLR NRM).
+In April 2020, Port Environment Centre became incorporated (see our constitution here) and from 1 July 2020 now operates independently with foundational funding from Green Adelaide (formerly AMLR NRM).

 Port Environment Centre Management Committee